 To use Spotify Connect, you'll first need a smartphone, tablet, laptop or desktop computer with the Spotify app downloaded on to it.
-To use Spotify Connect with most devices you'll also need a Spotify Premium subscription, although some (the PlayStation 4, for example) are happy to work with Spotify Free.
+To use Spotify Connect with some devices you'll also need a Spotify Premium subscription, although some (the PlayStation 5, for example) are happy to work with Spotify Free.

 Spotify Connect works on one device at a time, unless you're using a multi-room system such as Sonos, where you can select a group (two rooms or more, set up via Sonos's app) to stream music to.

 Spotify Connect is simple to use.
-Download the latest version of the Spotify app to your smartphone, tablet or computer, and make sure both it and your chosen product(s) are connected to the same wi-fi network.
+Download the latest version of the Spotify app to your control device – a smartphone, tablet or computer, say – and make sure both it and your chosen product(s) are connected to the same wi-fi network.

 On your smartphone, launch Spotify, log into your subscription account, and select a song to start playing.
 Click the 'Now Playing' bar, then the device logo at the bottom left-hand corner of the screen.
 This will show which of your connected products can play from Spotify.
-Select a device (the text will go from white to green), and music will start playing on that device.
+Select a device (the text will go from white to green) and music will start playing on that device.
 Magic!

 If you're using Spotify Connect to listen to a song on another smartphone or tablet, make sure both devices are logged in to the same Spotify account and simply follow the steps above.